debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 E.g. if there's a problem with `btcpayserver` do **not** report it to the BTCPayServer developers but [here](https://github.com/Kixunil/cryptoanarchy-deb-repo-builder/issues).
 If the problem is found to be in the software itself it will be forwarded, do not worry about this.

-## Using third party repositories / packages
+## Using third party repositories and packages

 Using additional repositories/packages beyond the official Debian repositories and this one may be dangerous!
 Especially upgrading packages that are otherwise present in Debian or this repository may lead to breakages.